mazal/untrammeled-penny/README.md

 While attempting routine documentation in Markdown, a number of **edge cases** presented themselves.
 In essence, this "README.md" file is faux or trial README, using a number of the edge-cases encountered, namely: Nesting a blockquote w/in list element; Nesting a list w/in blockquote element; Deploying footnotes (understanding footnotes, while simply starting to make use of them!); Strikethrough; Old style title line (?).

 ## Contained in This Document
+- Title
+- Introduction
+- Samples
   - Nested blockquote w/in list element (Example-1)
   - Nested list w/in a blockquote element (Example-2)
   - Nested list w/in blockquote (poor markdown) (Example-3)
   - footnote (Example-4)
 - Troubleshooting:
     - Bugs, Tips & Quirks —
     - Notes —